groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/retrieve-supported-file-types-groupdocs-merger-java/_index.md

   Yes – iterate the returned list and keep the extensions you care about.
 - **Is this operation performance‑heavy?**
   No, it simply reads a static collection, so it runs instantly.

+## What are the GroupDocs.Merger supported formats?

+GroupDocs.Merger supports **70+** input and output formats—including PDF, DOCX, PPTX, XLSX, HTML, and common image types—allowing you to work with virtually any business document.
+The library’s format table is stored internally as a static collection, so fetching it is an O(1) operation that completes in a few milliseconds, even on modest hardware.

+## How can I check supported extensions in Java?

+Call the static `FileType.getSupportedFileTypes()` method, then loop through the returned collection to read each extension.
+This one‑line call gives you a ready‑to‑use `List<FileType>` that you can filter, display, or store for later validation.

+## Why should I retrieve supported file types before processing?

+Knowing the exact list of formats prevents avoidable exceptions, reduces the need for defensive coding, and lets you present users with a clear “allowed file types” message.
+It also enables you to build dynamic UI components—such as file‑picker filters—that only show compatible extensions, improving the overall user experience.

 ## Prerequisites